Top 14 Ice Cream Brands

 American Häagen-Dazs positions itself as a producer of luxury ice cream, which, naturally, is reflected in its price.
 But it is worth it because the company’s founder, Ruben Mattus, has perfected the recipe, achieving a velvety texture and perfect flavor.

 Interestingly, Mattus came up with the word “Häagen-Dazs.”
-He wanted the name of the brand to sound “Dutch,” so he spent a long time choosing different combinations of letters until he got the one that finally satisfied him.
+He wanted the brand’s name to sound “Dutch,” so he spent a long time choosing different combinations of letters until he got the one that finally satisfied him.
 In this way, the entrepreneur expressed his respect for Denmark for its treatment of Jews during World War II.

 Initially, the company had only three original flavors: coffee, chocolate, and vanilla.
 Over time, the range expanded, adding different types of classic and experimental ice creams.
 Now, Häagen-Dazs has desserts with unexpected toppings, from raspberry-mango to cherry tomato.
 This means that this brand deserves its place in the top 14.